 All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value

-financial assets that require delivery of assets within a time frame established by regulation or convention in the market
+sales of financial assets that require delivery of assets within a time frame established by regulation or convention

 Subsequent measurement

-the business model for managing the financial assets and the contractual cash flow characteristics of the financial asset,
+Based on the business model for managing the financial assets and the contractual cash flow characteristics of the

-the Company classifies financial assets as subsequently measured at amortised cost, fair value through other
+financial asset, the Company classifies financial assets as subsequently measured at amortised cost, fair value

 Debt instruments at amortised cost

-- The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and
+• The asset is held within a business model whose objective is to hold assets for collecting contractual cash

 Debt instruments at Fair value through Other Comprehensive Income (FVOCI)